 The Saints – In Lord of the Rings, the race of elves in Middle-Earth play a prominent role in the story.
 Besides being recognized by their pointy ears, long hair, and serious demeanor, the elves come across as mystical figures that have wisdom and hold certain powers.
 The elves are immortal and can only die in battle.
 As we further study the characteristics of the elves in Middle-Earth, we can see that they signify the canonized saints.
 These are all the saints from St. Thomas Aquinas, to St. Teresa of Avila, to, St. Clare, St. John Paul II and many more.
 The elves are somewhat frustrated with the race of men because men are so weak and easily give in to the power of the ring.
-Indeed, many of the saints detached themselves from the modern world of man because they see this world as so corrupt and void of God.
+Indeed, many of the saints detached themselves from the modern world of man because they see the current culture as so corrupt and void of God.
 Both the elves and the saints battle evil for mankind’s behalf.
 In fact, as we learn in the book of Revelation the saints prayers and their blood (by their martyrdom) are a great weapon to be used in the battle of evil (see Revelation 5:8, 8:3-4, 6:9-11).

 The Eucharist – What was the food that Frodo and Sam had to eat to sustain them on their journey into Mordor?
 It was called Lembas bread.
 In the book, we learn that Lembas bread means “life bread.”
 So, this bread was the source of survival for the Fellowship on their voyage from one land to the next land.
 In this “life bread” Tolkien is illuminating the great Catholic teaching of the Eucharist.
 As it reads in the book: